 I said it was sexy.

 She stopped and looked at me. ''Darling'' she said, as she faced me, ''it comes from my womb'', ''it is the goddess in me''.
 She was very close, facing me, looking me in the eye.
 She was from overseas.
-English people don't stand that close, or look you in the eye to see who you really are....not generally anyway.
+English people don't stand that close and look you in the eye to see who you really are....not generally anyway.

 ''Darling'' she said....''you are a goddess''....she placed her hands on her lower abdomen, ''We are all goddesses''.
 She placed her hands on my lower abdomen.
 That's all I remember.
 Her words floated past but her meaning has stayed......I couldn't repeat what she said, but I knew what she meant by the very obvious lack of it in me....she felt her womb to be a nexus of sensual power and knowing, the seat of a royal lineage going back royal generation to royal generation......a place of wisdom and pleasure, a font of creation and all things loving, sexy and uniquely feminine....